arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/2-HiveMigration.md

     exit
     ```

 1. Connect to the first worker node.
-The password is **Pa55w.rdDemo**, as before:
+The password is **Pa55w.rdDemo**, as before (the example below uses **wn0-llapcl**, although the name of the first node in your cluster may be different):

     ```bash
     ssh wn0-llapcl